Abishek-V15/BankLoans_ML/README.md

 For your convenience, the dataset has been attached for easy access and exploration.

 Thank you for your visit, inputs are accepted.🤝

+ it is recommended to use Google Colab instead of Jupyter Notebook.